Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 # Workstation Overview

 The CUNY TV Archive audio workstation is designed to carry out the preservation-reformatting of the audio signal stored on three obsolete media types: 1/4-inch open reel tape, compact cassette, and DAT.
-The workstation also converts the extracted analog signals (open-reel and cassette) to a digital bitstream, and captures and encodesthe bitstream to a file format.
+The workstation also converts the extracted analog signals (open-reel and cassette) to a digital bitstream, and captures and encodes bitstreams as file formats.

 # Current Capabilities

 The following is an overview of the workstation's technical capabilities:

-### Open-reel tape.
-1/4-inch
+### Open-reel tape, 1/4-inch

 The current open-reel tape playback characteristics capabilities: